paulwizviz/go-sql/README.md

-# GO SQL: Working Examples and References
+# Go SQL: Working Examples and References

 This repository contain references to working examples, educational materials and opinions related to Go programming with SQL.